CarsonParfitt/carsonparfitt.github.io/README.md

 - B.S., Recreation Tourism and Events Management | Central Washington University (_June 2019_)

  ### Ongoing Education:
- _Courses In Progess/planning to take_
+ _Courses In Progess/planning to take: I would eventually like to go back to school and get my masters in Data Science_
  - Linear Algebra for Machine Learning and Data Science
  - Probability & Statistics for Machine Learning & Data Science
  - IBM Machine Learning Professional Certificate